 Racial discrimination was not the only thing Willie had to deal with.
 Before he played in the NHL he was hit by a puck and lost the sight in one eye.
 He never told anyone, and kept the secret of his one-eyed blindness until after his career ended.

 Willie O'Ree is sometimes compared to Jackie Robinson.
 But unlike baseball, where Jackie Robinson's breaking of the color barrier cleared a path for thousands of black ballplayers to follow, no other black athlete played in the NHL until 1974, 16 long years after O'Ree.

 In 1998, Willie O’Ree joined the NHL again, this time as the leader of a program to introduce children of different backgrounds to the game of hockey.

 Willie O'Ree, now living in California, was honored in Boston in 2008 to mark the 50th anniversary of his 1958 start in the NHL.
-Among his many other awards, he received an Order of Canada, and in 2018 he became the first black player to be inducted into the Hockey Hall of Fame.
+In 2010 he received the Order of Canada, and in 2018 he became the first black player to be inducted into the Hockey Hall of Fame.